The Aloha Wanderwell Story – Driving Passion

 Aloha Wanderwell Video Biography – Official documentary of the first woman to drive around the world.
 Her life achievements & global adventures beginning at 16 years old.
 Born in Canada as Idris Hall, Aloha was drawn to adventure and the thrill of traveling across uncharted roads in faraway lands very early in life.

-In 1922, with her mother’s permission, the precocious 14-year-old left school in the south of France to answer a newspaper ad seeking a secretary for a round-the-world expedition.
-She joined the Work Around the World Educational Club (WAWEC), created by self-proclaimed “Captain” Walter Wanderwell in 1919, which served to promote the newly formed League of Nations.
-Idris Hall took the stage name Aloha Wanderwell and become known as “the world’s most traveled girl.”
+In 1922, with her mother’s permission, the precocious 16-year-old left school in the south of France to answer a newspaper ad seeking a secretary for a round-the-world expedition.
+She joined the self-proclaimed “Captain” Walter Wanderwell, and his expedtion.
+Idris Hall took the stage name Aloha Wanderwell and became known as “Queen of Adventure” and “the world’s most widely traveled girl.”

 Motion Picture Academy Film Archive

-This rarely seen footage of adventure filmmaker Aloha Wanderwell Baker, the first woman to travel around the world by car, was recently preserved by the Academy Film Archive.
-The Aloha Wanderwell Film Collection at the Archive is a unique assortment of 16mm and 35mm films, revealing the story of Aloha’s around-the-globe adventures that captured the people, cultures and historical landmarks of five continents from the 1920s and 1930s.
+This rarely seen footage of adventure filmmaker Aloha Wanderwell Baker, the first woman to drive around the world by auto 1922-1927, was recently preserved by the Academy Film Archive.
+The Aloha Wanderwell Film Collection at the Archive is a unique assortment of 16mm and 35mm films, revealing the story of Aloha’s around-the-globe adventures that captured the people, cultures and historical landmarks of six continents from the 1920s and 1930s.

 The River of Death – 1934

 Aloha Wanderwell Baker’s only sound film, The River of Death (1934), from the Library of Congress.
 One of three films she assembled from a 1930-1931 trip she and her husband took to the Mato Grosso region in Brazil.